Skip to main content

 }

-Sealed classes become especially powerful when combined with Pattern Matching in Java 21's switch expressions.
+Sealed classes are especially powerful when combined with Java 21 pattern matching:

 static String describe(Shape shape) {